Urpagin/MinecraftHoneypot/README.md

 This implementation is compatible with Minecraft Java Edition versions 1.7 and newer, as per the [Minecraft protocol wiki](https://wiki.vg/Server_List_Ping).

+You can change the server version by modifying the JSON in the source code, by changing the `name` and `protocol` fields.

 # How does it work?

 First, the program mimics the Minecraft [Server List Ping (SLP)](https://wiki.vg/Server_List_Ping) protocol, to only implement the part that accepts a TCP connection and sends back the bare minimum.